Art and Design

 Implementation

-Our units provide structured, age-appropriate, and sequential learning while remaining flexible enough to incorporate cross-curricular links.
+Our units provide structured, age-appropriate, and progressive, while remaining flexible enough to incorporate cross-curricular links.
 Creativity and independent expression are deeply embedded, enabling pupils to make their own artistic choices and decisions so that their work remains both knowledge-rich and uniquely personal.

 Lessons are highly practical, promoting hands-on, exploratory learning, with pupils using sketchbooks to develop and document their ideas.
 Differentiated guidance is included in every lesson to ensure accessibility for all pupils, with additional opportunities available to extend and challenge learning where appropriate.